Assassination of Mahatma Gandhi: Preparations

-Plans to assassinate Gandhi were initiated by Godse and his accomplices in January 1948, after India and Pakistan had already started a war over Kashmir, due to Godse's disagreement with Gandhi's philosophy of non-violence towards Muslims.
+Plans to assassinate Gandhi were initiated by Godse and his accomplices in January 1948, after India and Pakistan had already started a war over Kashmir Nehru had held up a payment to the belligerent Pakistan as part of the post-Partition division of funds of British India.
 But Gandhi opposed the decision and went on a fast-unto-death on 13 January 1948 to pressure the Indian government to release the payment to Pakistan.
 The Indian government, yielding to Gandhi, reversed its decision.
 Godse and his colleagues interpreted this sequence of events to be a case of Mahatma Gandhi controlling power and hurting India.

 On the day Gandhi went on hunger strike, Godse and his colleagues began planning how to assassinate Gandhi.
 Nathuram Vinayak Godse and Narayan Apte purchased a Beretta M1934.
 Along with purchasing the pistol, Godse and his accomplices shadowed Gandhi's movements.

 Assassination attempt on 20 January 1948

 Gandhi had initially been staying at the Balmiki Temple, near Gole Market in the northern part of New Delhi, and was holding his prayer meetings there.
 When the temple was requisitioned for sheltering refugees of the partition he moved to Birla House, a large mansion on what was then Albuquerque Road in south-central New Delhi, not far from the diplomatic enclave.
 Gandhi was living in two unpretentious rooms in the left wing of Birla House, and conducting prayer meetings on a raised lawn behind the mansion.

 The first attempt to assassinate Gandhi at Birla House occurred on 20 January 1948.
 According to Stanley Wolpert, Nathuram Godse and his colleagues followed Gandhi to a park where he was speaking.
 One of them threw a grenade away from the crowd.
 The loud explosion scared the crowd, creating a chaotic stampede of people.
 Gandhi was left alone on the speakers' platform.
 The original assassination plan was to throw a second grenade, after the crowds had run away, at the isolated Gandhi.
 But the alleged accomplice Digambar Badge lost his courage, did not throw the second grenade and ran away with the crowd.
 All of the assassination plotters ran away, except Madanlal Pahwa who was a Punjabi refugee of the Partition of India.
 He was arrested.
-Pahwa was released in 1964.